Quality Assurance Coordinator - Madras, OR

 - Ability to communicate effectively, both orally and in writing.

-- Ability to work on concurrent tasks in a fast-paced environment while effectively prioritizing and coordinating work assignments to meet deadlines and due dates.
+- Ability to work on concurrent tasks in a fast-paced environment while effectively prioritizing and coordinating work assignments.

 - Experience in using a variety of computer software applications.